modimore/modimore.github.io/content/pages/resume.md

 	<small style="float:right">6/2017 - present</small>
 </h4>

-Currently working as an IT consultant.
-I am responsible for development of web applications, automated processes, and system integrations as well as executing DevOps and release management tasks and advising on software architecture as needed by clients.
-Most of my work deals directly with the Salesforce platform.
+Working as an IT consultant for the Salesforce platform.
+I am responsible for development on web applications, automated processes, and system integrations as well as executing DevOps and release management tasks and advising on software architecture for multiple clients.

 <div class="fluid-rows-5 p-flow text-center text-style-italic text-weight-bold">
 	<span>Salesforce</span>